Basic Secured Search

 When item permissions change, the item and its permissions must be recrawled and reindexed for changes to be effective.
 This is done during a source update, i.e., a refresh, rescan, or rebuild operation (see Refresh VS Rescan VS Rebuild).

-Some sources do not allow indexing item permissions.
-Among sources that do, some do not allow updating item permissions during a source refresh operation and rather require a source rescan or rebuild.
-Refer to the source documentation for details (see Available Coveo Cloud V2 Source Types).
+Some connectors do not allow indexing item permissions.
+Among connectors that do, some do not allow updating item permissions during a source refresh operation and rather require a source rescan or rebuild.
+Refer to the list of available connectors for details.

 John Smith is the only user allowed to access the item